Reda-R/Install_Kong_OSS/README.md

 Go back to the Terminal

-Execute the file Install_Kong_OSS.sh, let's make the following command in your terminal :
+Execute the file Install_Kong_OSS.sh.
+To do that, let's make the following command in your terminal :

     ./Install_Kong_OSS.sh

 Kongratulation, you just finished the Installation of Kong OSS !